 - Drag and drop the "TutorialAssay_Run1.xlsx" into the target area.

 - The results fields will be inferred from your upload and shown in the panel.
+You could make adjustments if needed, but for this tutorial just accept all defaults.

 - Notice that the SampleID field from the example spreadsheet has been inferred to be of type "Sample" automatically.
 All assay results must map to samples, so if the system could not infer which field contained that mapping, you would have had to assign it yourself.